 What is colorectal cancer?

-Colorectal cancer is cancer that starts in the colon or the rectum.
+Colorectal cancer is a term used for cancer that starts in the colon or the rectum.
 These cancers can also be referred to separately as colon cancer or rectal cancer, depending on where they start.
 Colon cancer and rectal cancer have many features in common.
 They are discussed together in this document except for the section about treatment, where they are discussed separately.

 The normal digestive system